 “No, these aren’t even soccer cleats Dad!”

 I still remember the first time my father ever bought me “soccer cleats”, it was humorous and sad at the same time.
 Let me throw it out there.
-My father was never really a big sports fan and did not have much knowledge in soccer nor in American football.
+My father was never really a big sports fan and did not have much knowledge of soccer nor American football.

-Low cut cleats may not give the same ankle protection as others.
+Low-cut cleats may not give the same ankle protection as others.
 But they may give the player more freedom to the rotation of the ankle.
-Just like soccer players need to change of direction in a split second, certain positions in American Football like running backs or wide receivers may benefit for a low cut cleats as well. – Richard Manfredi, “Soccer vs Football Shoes”.
+Just like soccer players need to change direction in a split second, certain positions in American Football like running backs or wide receivers may benefit from low-cut cleats as well. – Richard Manfredi, “Soccer vs Football Shoes”.

-Davis Mills – Stanford University – said that the height may give you some protection, but it’s not a protection that an ankle tape can give you.
-He added “There are even low cut American football cleats.
+Davis Mills – Stanford University – said that the height may give you some protection, but it’s not the protection that an ankle tape can give you.
+He added “There are even low-cut American football cleats.
 If you feel comfortable with cleats that cut off your ankles, just make sure to get an ankle wrap to prevent any big injuries.”

 So, Can You Use Soccer Cleats for American Football?